SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/03-Reading-and-Printing-a-Matrix.md

 - First, we read the length of the rows and columns of the array
 - Next, we initialize an integer array with the given row and column values as the length
 - Next, we create a "for" loop to traverse through the row of a one-dimensional array
-- Next, we read the elements which will go inside of our two-dimensional.
+- Next, we read the elements which will go inside of our two-dimensional
 - Next, we need an inner loop that will traverse through the column of a particular one-dimensional array
 - At the end we set the actual value of our matrix